degola/xwars-original-battle-report-discord-bot/README.md

 # X-Wars Original Battle Report Parser & Discord Bot

 This is a Discord bot that parses the original battle reports from the game [X-Wars](https://original.xwars.net) and posts them to a Discord channel.
-To see it in Action visit the X-Wars Discord Server (https://discord.gg/MutQ4zPD).
+To see it in action visit the X-Wars Discord Server (https://discord.gg/MutQ4zPD).

 ## Usage